Marlins vs. Blue Jays Player Props Betting Odds

 Guerrero Stats

-- Vladimir Guerrero Jr. has 77 hits with 14 doubles, nine home runs, 27 walks and 42 RBI.
-He's also stolen three bases.
+- Vladimir Guerrero Jr. has 14 doubles, nine home runs, 27 walks and 42 RBI (77 total hits).
+He has stolen three bases.

 Guerrero Recent Games